Construction Loans: What Are They And How Do They Work?

 Types Of Construction Loans

-As you shop around for loans, you’ll need to decide which type makes the most sense for you.
-When it comes to construction loans, there are a few different kinds available, each with their own pros, cons and requirements.
+As you shop around for loans, you’ll need to decide which type of loan makes the most sense for you.
+A few different types of construction loans are available, each with its own pros, cons and requirements.
 Let’s take a look.

-A construction-to-permanent loan is a construction loan that converts to a permanent mortgage once building is completed.
+A construction-to-permanent loan is a construction loan that converts to a permanent mortgage once the building is completed.

-With this type of loan, all your financing is rolled into a single transaction, meaning you’ll only have to complete one application and go through one closing process.
+With this type of loan, all of your financing is rolled into a single transaction, meaning you’ll only have to complete one application and go through one closing process.
 This can make financing your home simpler and potentially cheaper, as you’ll only be paying closing costs on one loan.

 Additionally, with a construction-to-permanent loan, you don’t have to worry about not being able to obtain financing for a mortgage once your home is completed.
-Once you have your approval for the loan, you won’t need to go through the approval process again; the loan will simply convert into a permanent loan when construction is completed.
+Once you have your approval for the loan, you won’t need to go through the approval process again.
+The loan will simply convert into a permanent loan when construction is completed.

-A construction-only loan is exactly what it sounds like: you’re receiving the funds to cover only the cost of construction.
-After that, you’ll need to get another, separate loan to refinance the construction loan into a mortgage.
+A construction-only loan is exactly what it sounds like: You’re receiving the funds to cover only the cost of construction.
+After that, you’ll need to get another separate loan to refinance the construction loan into a mortgage.

 Owner-Builder Construction Loan

-Owner-builder construction loans are aimed at individuals who wish to be their own general contractor instead of hiring a builder to manage the process and all the different subcontractors involved.
-While acting as your own general contractor can save money, this option is typically only available to those who have proven experience as a home builder or are licensed to oversee these types of projects.
+Owner-builder construction loans are aimed at individuals who wish to be their own general contractor instead of hiring a builder to manage the process and all the subcontractors involved.
+While acting as your own general contractor can save you money, this option is typically only available to those who have proven experience as a home builder or are licensed to oversee these types of projects.